CA-L/gettingandcleaningdata/README.md

 ## Content of this repository

-This repository should contain the README.md file you are currently reading, describing how to read the files contained and run the provided script if required, a CodeBook.md describing the variables, units, description of the data, and the run_analysis.R script that produced the final tidy data set required in the course project.
+This repository should contain the README.md file you are currently reading, describing how to read the files contained and run the provided script if required, a CodeBook.md describing the variables, units, description of the data, and the run_analysis.R script that produced the final tidy data set required in the course project, which is contained in tidy_data.txt.

 ## Reading the txt file provided